JavierPadronGarcia/MetaHospitalFP/README.md

   4. Teacher <br />
     4.1 Create activities and assign them to students.<br/>
     4.2 Assign exercises and set deadlines.<br/>
-    4.3 Change the visibility of the workUnits in the group
+    4.3 Change the visibility of the workUnits in the group.
+    4.4 See the marks of the students in their groups.<br/>

+  5. Student <br />
+    5.4 See the visible work units in his/her group.<br/>
+    5.5 Enter to the work unit and see the assigned activities.<br/>
+    5.6 See the marks of the activities.<br/>

 <p align="right">(<a href="#metahospitalfp">back to top</a>)</p>